-Measure Description Framework Global Strategy Investment Universe Fast Transition scenario Global Strategy should minimise any downside risk in Fast Transition scenario (see Appendix B) and have an expected return no worse than the investment universe in this scenario TCFD: risk management and metrics and targets +0.06% -0.03% ATLAS Portfolio Scope 1 & 2 emissions (annualised since base year 2019) Minimum reduction 39.2% by 2030 (4.4% annual reduction), target reduction of 65.4% by 2030 (9.2% annual reduction) NZAM 20.7% annual reduction (2.1% from company reductions and 18.6% from portfolio composition) N/A Cumulative forecast emissions vs B2DS pathway to 2030 (incl. companies under engagement) Global Strategy aligned to at least a Below 2 Degrees pathway (unless under engagement).
-Measured as a percentage above or below B2DS cumulative emissions budget to 2030 PAII -4.42% +9.62% Paris alignment tier (share of companies in Tier 1 or 2 or under engagement) Target of 70% of portfolio companies in Tier 1 or 2, or under engagement, rising to 100% by 2030 NZAM, PAII 68% N/A Source: ATLAS Infrastructure
+Measure Target / Description Framework Global Strategy Investment Universe Fast Transition scenario return impact Global Strategy should minimise any downside risk in Fast Transition scenario (see Appendix B) and have an expected return no worse than the investment universe in this scenario TCFD: risk management and metrics and targets +0.48% 4 0.00% ATLAS portfolio Scope 1 & 2 GHG emissions reduction Minimum cumulative portfolio emissions reduction of 39% (4.4% annualised) and target cumulative reduction of 65% (9.2% annualised) by 2030, relative to 2019.
+NZAM Since 2019, cumulative portfolio emissions reduction of 36.0% (10.5% annualised reduction) n/a Cumulative forecast emissions vs B2DS pathway to 2030 (incl. companies under engagement) Global Strategy aligned to at least a Below 2 Degrees pathway (unless under engagement).
+Measured as a percentage above or below B2DS cumulative emissions budget between 2019 and 2030 inclusive.
+PAII -9.4% +18.7% Paris Alignment Tier (share of companies in Tier 1 or 2 or under engagement) Target of 70% of portfolio companies in Tier 1 or 2, or under engagement, rising to 100% by 2030 NZAM, PAII 73% 73%